aaronmccall/moose_like_swagger.js/README.md

 ```
 Calling `moose -o spec views.js` will

-1.  extract the YAML data between the '$$$' delimiters.
+First.  extract the YAML data between the '$$$' delimiters.
 Creating a YAML multi-doc that looks like so:

 ```yaml
     ---